jeremyng123/NLPPDFExtractorDummy/README.md

 Requirements (Modules and APIs and how they were used in the parantheses.)
 ______________________________________
-- OS (Used for creating a new file and directory, and writing into the newly creaeted file.)
+- OS (Used for creating a new file and directory, and writing into the newly created file.)
 - Slate (Extracting text from PDF.)
 - Json (This will be used later for creating a JSON and populating it with extracted data.)
 - String